Advanced Computing Environment: Dissolution

 Even so, the ACE initiative (and consortium) began to fall apart little more than a year after it started, as it became apparent that there was not a mass market for an alternative to the Wintel computing platform.
 The upstart platforms did not offer enough performance improvement from the incumbent PC and there were major cost disadvantages of such systems due to the low volume production.
 When the initiative started, RISC based systems (running at 100-200 MHz at the time) had substantial performance advantages over Intel 80486 chips (running at approximately 60 MHz at the time), but the Pentium promised to reduce such advantages.

 Compaq was the first company to leave the consortium, stating that with the departure of CEO Rod Canion, one of the primary backers behind the formation of ACE, they were shifting priorities away from higher-end systems.
 Other factors included Compaq's ongoing restructuring amidst disappointing financial results, the accelerated introduction of the Pentium, and increasing availability of Unix software for the Intel architecture.
 This was followed in short order by SCO announcing that they were suspending all work on moving their version of Unix to the MIPS platform.
 Canion's departure from Compaq had precipitated the dissolution of a technology development agreement between Compaq and SGI in early 1992 that had been established for the co-development of MIPS-based computers, although Compaq denied that this would result in the company withdrawing from the ACE consortium, which happened only months later.
+Peculiarly, Compaq had advocated for the adoption of Hewlett-Packard's Visual User Environment (VUE) by the ACE consortium, in preference to IXI's X.desktop, favoured by SCO and DEC, reportedly delaying the unveiling of SCO's Open Desktop and despite Hewlett-Packard not even being involved with the initiative.

 There were other potential conflicts and difficulties for the consortium.
 In early 1992, SGI had announced its intention to acquire MIPS Computer Systems, leading vendors such as Control Data ("the largest OEM customer of both MIPS and SGI") to consider switching to other architectures over concerns about this pending acquisition and SGI's resulting control over the target platform.
 DEC had released their Alpha processor and were less interested in promoting a competing architecture, indicating continued low-end support for MIPS, but exhibiting a lack of commitment to future products, notably in relation to the MIPS R4000 line of processors and support for OSF/1 on the company's DECstation products.
+Digital had initially announced systems that were "compatible, as opposed to compliant" with ACE in the form of various DECstation and DECsystem 5000 series models, in advance of a more comprehensive specification and the availability of the R4000.
+The final DECstation models did, however, ship with R4000 family processors, although OSF/1 was never made commercially available.